Guysuez/FinalProjguy/README.md

 kubectl get pods -L app

 14. Get all the nodes with labels (if using minikube you would get only master node)

+kubectl get nodes --show-lables

 15. Label the worker node nodeName=nginxnode

+kubectl label node/"nodename" nodeName=nginxnode

+verify:

+kubectl get nodes --show-labels

 16. Create a Pod that will be deployed on the worker node with the label nodeName=nginxnode

+kubectl apply -f Answer-for-Pod-design-Q16.yml

+17. Verify the pod that it is scheduled with the node selector on the right node… fix it if it’s not behind scheduled.

+kubectl get pod nginx -o wide

+18. Verify the pod nginx that we just created has this label

+kubectl describe pod nginx | grep Node-Selectors

+Deployments:

+1. Create the deployment: